amojarro/docker-albacore/README.md

 ## Usage

 1. Start Docker
-2. Arrange your your raw, uncalled fast5 nanopore read data as follows:
+2. Arrange your your raw, uncalled fast5 nanopore read data as follows
  ```
- ~/usr/data/your_sample_name/raw
+ /usr/data/your_sample_name/raw
  ```

 3. Edit the albacore_basecaller.sh to mirror your directory
  ```
- DataFolder="~/data/"
+ DataFolder="/data/"
  Sample="$DataFolder/your_sample_name"
  ```